mitchdavenport88/VisitJQ/README.md

 ### Contact
 * All inputs are labelled and have a placeholder so it’s clear what goes into each field.
 * The form layout changes at 768px to provide something suited for smaller screen widths.
 * The form doesn’t use the `method="POST"` attribute instead the data collected will be sent in an email using EmailJS.
 When send is clicked the form data is sent to a template on EmailJS, which has been setup to put this data into a structured email and then sent on.
+[Example of what this looks like shown here.](readme-docs/screenshots/emailjs-example.jpg)
 * I've used the correct input types for each input field but also written my own validation using JavaScript to check that all input fields are filled in so no empty forms can be sent and that the email address provided is valid.
 * Once the send button is clicked a message will appear dependant on its status.
 This message will tell the user if:
     * The message has been sent correctly.